Building a DIY Watch

 In a world of smartwatches that demand constant attention and charging, I found myself feeling disconnected from the simple act of telling time.
 My Apple Watch, with its endless notifications, felt more like a distraction than a tool.
 My trusty Casio A158WEA-1 was a relief, but I yearned for something more.

-Then, the call to adventure came, not as a shout, but as a whisper from the past.
-I started stumbling upon DIY watch projects, and a spark was ignited.
-The idea of building my own watch—a single, beautiful timepiece for every occasion—took hold of me.
-I was drawn to the classic, rugged look of field watches like the Hamilton Khaki Field Auto or the Timex MK1, but this was about more than just aesthetics.
+Then I started stumbling upon DIY watch projects, and something clicked.
+The idea of building my own watch — a single, simple timepiece for every occasion — took hold.
+I was drawn to the classic, rugged look of field watches like the Hamilton Khaki Field Auto or the Timex MK1, but aesthetics weren’t the only reason.

 This project was personal.
 My grandparents were both “Uhrmacher” (watchmakers), and building a watch felt like a way to honor their legacy.
 It was a chance to create something with my own hands that would connect me to my family’s history, a tangible link to their craft.